When you purchase through links on our site, we may earn a commission. Here’s how it works.

 A mixed breed kitty of Russian Blues and gentle giants will be a sizable animal.
 They will range from about 9 pounds to 18 or more.
 Males will be slightly bigger than females.
 They will grow for an extended amount of time, up to four or five years, to reach full size.
 They will stand 10 to 16 or more inches tall.
 Tails will likely be longer than average.

-These cats will have a range of physical characteristics that will be similar to their parent breeds.
 Mixed breeds are unpredictable and can inherit some traits from both parents or be more like one parent breed than the other.
 Along with being relatively hefty in size, they will have thick, glossy fur, large ears that may or may not be tufted, and large, wide-set, round eyes.
 Eye color will vary.
 They may be the vibrant emerald green of the Russian Blue, gold, blue, or even amber.

 A Russian Blue Maine Coon mix will be a big, muscular kitty with strong bones.
 Expect stocky legs, big paws, and a long muscular body.
 Some will have tufted feet, a prominent feature for the Maine Coon.
 It is possible that a mixed breed will have a thick mane and ruff of fur around their necks, so this feature may not be as prominent if Archangel Blue genetics are dominant.